white-gecko/meldezettel/CONTRIBUTE.md

 3. Use the present tense (e.g. "Adds" not "Added").

+4. The Header (first line) should not be longer than 50 characters.

-4. List everything you did and if it is more then one thing keep true to the following
+5. List everything you did and if it is more then one thing keep true to the following
 structure:
 > "Adds text to Blub.txt | Changes line 8-10 of Blub.txt | ... | Fixes typos in Blub.txt"

+6. If you made too many changes to put everything in the header, you should use it to write
+a summary (again not longer than 50 chars) and list everything else in the following lines.

+&nbsp;&nbsp;&nbsp;&nbsp;To write multi-line Commit Messages just type:
+> "git commit"
+> or
+> 'git commit -m" '

+&nbsp;&nbsp;&nbsp;&nbsp;This will open then editor.
+It will stay open as long as you don't write the closing quotation marks.

 ## <a name="Documentation"></a> Documentation